Postdoctoral Associate

 The degrees that can be earned by my students include the following:

 I encourage prospective PhD students to apply for graduate fellowships (for example, NSF Graduate Research Fellowship Program– deadline in November).
 Texas A&M keeps a list of externally-funded graduate fellowships and faculty-nominated fellowships, which may be useful as you plan ahead.
 TAMU awards Merit Fellowships (applications due in Jan and Feb, respectively) for PhD students who will begin in Fall.
-The School of Veterinary Medicine & Biomedical Sciences offers Merit Fellowships on a rolling basis for stellar applicants.
+The College of Veterinary Medicine & Biomedical Sciences offers Merit Fellowships on a rolling basis for stellar applicants.

 Undergraduate Students